rohithravin/percy-jackson-rag/README.md

 pip install -r requirements.txt
 ```

 We then run `populate_db.py`.
-This script will download the Percy Jackson books and populate them into our vector engine/db by using embeddings dervied from `nomic-embed-text`.
+This script will download the Percy Jackson books and populate them into our Chroma vector db by using embeddings dervied from `nomic-embed-text`.
 This will take a while.

 ```bash
 python populate_db.py --reset